 "For years we didn't have control of the facility and didn't have a lease," Bradford said.
 "We were sort of squatters while holding concerts, so we first needed control of the building to control our destiny.

 "We hope people in St. Louis will feel proud of what we've accomplished and embrace this club as their own," said Bradford, a Webster Groves resident.
 "St. Louis needs to embrace its jazz culture.
 We have Miles Davis, David Sandborn who is from Kirkwood and Clark Terry.
 The region has produced a lot of great artists and we want to celebrate that."

 Woodhaven Awarded $100,000 Challenge Grant from Mabee Foundation

 Woodhaven, publicly launched its $1.9 million “Building on Our Strengths” capital campaign on recently, and has been awarded a $100,000 Challenge Grant from the J. E. and L. E. Mabee Foundation of Tulsa, Oklahoma.
 Woodhaven, Columbia, Missouri, works to help adults with intellectual and developmental disabilities succeed in the community’s in which they live by giving them the opportunity to do things for themselves, while maintaining a safe environment where they can thrive.

-The “Building on Our Strengths” capital campaign aims to raise funds for two new buildings, a Health Services and Training facility and an Age-In-Place Apartment Building, to expand Woodhaven’s capacity to provide support to individuals with developmental disabilities.
+The “Building on Our Strengths” capital campaign aims to raise funds for two new buildings, an Age-In-Place Apartment Building (above left) and a Health Services and Training facility (above right), to expand Woodhaven’s capacity to provide support to individuals with developmental disabilities.